NetworkGradeLinux/mion-docs/docs/getting-started.md

 Once you've gone through the pre-requirements, have your build host set up, and looked at the build script examples, you're ready to create an image yourself.

-After you run the `cronie.sh` script, bitbake gets called, first parsing all the recipes and making sure your `local.conf` and `bblayers.conf` looks good, before going to work "baking" your image!
+When you run `cronie.sh`, bitbake gets called, first parsing all the recipes and making sure your `local.conf` and `bblayers.conf` looks good.
+Next, bitbake gets to work "baking" your image!

 ![image of build start](assets/images/build_config.png)